New Executive Chef Marco Fossati, a self-described ‘crazy Italian’ has big plans for the Four Seasons

 Fossati borrowed a recipe from master butcher Cecchini, whose Chianti butter was featured in season 6, episode 2 of the Emmy-nominated cinematic Netflix docuseries featuring world-renowned chefs.
 The butter doesn’t contain Chianti wine, but is actually is made from pork back fat.
 It’s so named because it comes from that region of Tuscany, where the wine style is also from.

 “Yeah, I stole it, step by step, everything,” he joked.

 He mixes the lard with vinegar and salt – an old-world preservation method – and flavors it with rosemary and garlic, spreads it over grilled sourdough and invites guests to top it with prosciutto.

-“That is not from Parma, it’s from Tuscany,” he said.
+“That is not from Parma, it’s from Tuscany,” he said, pointing at the meat.
 It was only natural to keep regional foods together.

 Other new menu items will include Spanish octopus served with pineapple, diced chorizo, lime-squid ink aioli and topped with grilled scallion, as well as a summery stone fruit salad with endive and pickled red onion, topped with a healthy mound of burrata cheese and an olive oil drizzle.
 Remedy’s menu, which is surely familiar to locals frequenting the hotel for apres ski, will be completely different in the near future.

 Fossati recently assumed the role of Executive Chef at the Four Seasons in Vail.
 Since starting about a month ago, Fossati’s efforts to elevate the menu at both Flame restaurant and Remedy bar – and Remedy’s soon-to-be completed new kitchen – have illuminated his passions: using food for creativity and for connecting with people.